Drywall Services in Littleton

 How to Fix Drywall Cracks

-- Prepare the Area: Clean the crack and remove any loose material.
+- Prepare the area: Clean the crack and remove loose debris.

-- Apply Joint Compound: Fill the crack with joint compound, smoothing it with a putty knife.
+- Apply joint compound: Fill the crack and smooth it with a putty knife.

-- Sand and Paint: Once dry, sand the area smooth and repaint to match the surrounding wall.
+- Sand and paint: Once the area dries, sand smooth and repaint for a uniform look.

 Seasonal Considerations for Drywall in Littleton